pysys-test/pysys-test/docs/UserGuide.rst

 ... you can now access methods defined by the plugin from your tests using ``self.myalias.getPythonVersion()``.

+Alternatively, you can create a trivial `BaseTest` subclass that instantiates plugins in code (rather than XML) which would allow code completion (if your editor of choice supports this) but still provide the benefits of the modular composition approach.

 You can add any number of test and/or runner plugins to your project, perhaps a mixture of custom plugins specific to your application, and third party PySys plugins supporting standard tools and languages.